This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Lawyers in the state who focus on cases involving birth injuries and cerebral palsy are always fighting on behalf of people like your child.

-Often they win their cases and recover damages and win justice for disabled people who have suffered from medical negligence or are being denied access to services and experiencing discrimination.
+Often, they win their cases, recover damages, and win justice for disabled people who have suffered from medical negligence or are being denied access to services and experiencing discrimination.

 One such successful case took years to resolve but ultimately led to a payout for the victim of $2 million.[4]
 It was a case of discrimination and denial of benefits for a woman with cerebral palsy.

-The plaintiff and her lawyers brought the lawsuit against two state agencies in South Carolina for denying prompt Medicaid services, denying her eligibility for certain services, and offering placement in a facility that prompted safety concerns.
+The plaintiff and her lawyers sued two state agencies in South Carolina for denying prompt Medicaid services, denying her eligibility for certain services, and offering placement in a facility that prompted safety concerns.

 How to Find a South Carolina Cerebral Palsy Lawyer